slinksofttech/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 8 - Write a function that prints a square, followed by a new line.
 9 - Fizz-Buzz
 10 - Write a function that prints a triangle, followed by a new line.
+11 - Write a program that finds and prints the largest prime factor of the number 12 - Write a function that prints an integer.